Skip to main content

 Micro-targeted manipulationEmotional profiles used to polarise and extractValue system that pre-decides what you stand for

-The pepeha is not a tradition for tradition's sake.
+The pepeha is not tradition for tradition's sake.
 It is a defence system.
-When you know your mountain, your river, your people, and your purpose — the machine cannot convince you that you are someone else.
+When you know your mountain, your river, your people, your purpose — the machine cannot convince you that you are someone else.

 The Formula